• Skip to primary navigation

 Some Vedic texts view history much differently than Western historians, labeling events and ascribing evolution over millions of years instead of mere thousands.
 In this view, traditional handmade ghee may in fact be a recipe that has been passed from person to person from farther back than we can imagine.

 Whatever the case, the traditional recipe calls for some dedication.
 Rather than simply buying a stick of butter from the store and heating it up to separate the fats, you’ll be making this ghee from scratch.
-That means that you’ll need access to raw milk.

-It’s important to note that premium traditional ghee comes from the milk of holy Gir cows.
+1. First, you’ll need access to raw milk.
+It’s important to note that traditional ghee comes from the milk of free-range, grass-fed Indian cows that have a hump and produce A2 milk, like holy Gir cows.

 Category iconGhruta Tag iconayurvedic recipes, ghee, ghee recipes, recipes, traditional methods